 In accordance with Order No. 1000, Stakeholders may identify transmission needs driven by Public Policy Requirements.
-A proposed transmission need must be described in sufficient detail to allow SCE&G to study whether that proposed transmission need is unmet, such that solutions for that need should be considered.
+A proposed transmission need must be described in sufficient detail to allow SCE&G to study whether transmission solutions for that need should be considered.